Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 - In 10 games as the underdog over the last 10 matchups, the Rockies have posted a mark of 2-8.

-- When it comes to the total, the Rockies and their opponents are 5-5-0 in their last 10 games.
+- When it comes to the over/under, the Rockies and their opponents are 4-6-0 in their previous 10 games.

-- The Rockies have come up short of covering the runline in the two of their past 10 games that had a set spread.
+- The Rockies have failed to cover the spread in any of their previous 10 matchups (three of those games had a spread).

 Rockies Betting Records & Stats

-- Games involving Colorado have gone over the total set by oddsmakers in 34 of 79 chances this season.
+- Games involving Colorado have gone over the total set by sportsbooks in 34 of 80 chances this season.

-- The Rockies are 8-6-0 against the spread in their 14 games with a line set by sportsbooks this season.
+- The Rockies are 8-7-0 against the spread in their 15 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!